AFNetworking/AFIncrementalStore/README.md

 ## Getting Started

 Check out the example project included in the repository.
 It's a simple demonstration of an app that uses Core Data with `AFIncrementalStore` to communicate with an API for faulted properties and relationships.
 Note that there are no explicit network requests being made in the app--it's all done automatically by Core Data.
+Don't forget to pull down AFNetworking if you want to run the example.
+    git submodule init && git submodule update

 ## Requirements